Chattahoochee–Oconee National Forest: Oconee National Forest

 The Oconee National Forest is almost halfway between Macon and Athens.
 There are two major man-made lakes within the boundaries of the Oconee Ranger District, both on the Oconee River.
 Lake Sinclair lends its water and name to Lake Sinclair Recreation Area in Putnam County.
 This is the major recreation area of the Oconee Ranger District and offers camping, boating, fishing and swimming.
 Redlands Recreation area is located on Lake Oconee in Greene County and offers boating, picnicking and fishing.
 Oconee River Recreation Area, farther upstream and near the northern boundary of the National Forest, offers camping and boating.
 There are many miles of hiking and equestrian trails within the forest and one trail for dirt bikes and four-wheelers.
 Hunt camps dispersed throughout the district are temporarily home to hundreds of hunters who enjoy the forest during deer hunting season.
 An active timber program insures the health of the forest.
+The highest point in Oconee National Forest is 721 ft.
+(220 m), overlooking Town Creek at 33.6511, -83.1317.